Welcome to Fruits from Dominican Republic.

 Cherimola

 Cherimoya also has many health benefits: it is high in antioxidants, lifts the mood and promotes eye health.
 It also prevents high blood pressure, aids digestion, and has anti-cancer properties.
 Children should know that the large black seeds are poisonous.
-They should not be eaten, nor should the skin.
-An interesting fact about the cherimoya is that it can be grown at high altitudes.
+You should not eat them, nor the skin.
+A fascinating fact about the cherimoya is that you can grow it at high altitudes.

 Sapodilla